Enter One of Our Giveaways

 It’s important to note that New York CityPASS does not include access to the monument or to the crown.
 The only way to gain access to these areas is directly through Statue Cruises.
 We get a lot of questions about this, so we’ll take this opportunity to explain just what you need to do to if you want to visit the interior of the Statue of Liberty, including the crown and/or monument.

 Statue of Liberty crown tickets are available only through Statue Cruises; they must be purchased in advance either by telephone or online.
 If you arrive at a departure location and want to purchase a crown ticket, you’ll be out of luck.

-Or, you can purchase a Statue Cruises "Reserve Ticket with Crown Access."
-Visit statuecruises.com or call 201-604-2800 to purchase and reserve a departure time; again, the $3 charge for the crown ticket is added to the cost of the Reserve Ticket.
+To gain crown access, you must purchase a Statue Cruises "Reserve Ticket with Crown Access."
+Visit statuecruises.com or call 201-604-2800 to purchase and reserve a departure time.

-There are only 365 crown tickets available each day, and they sell out far in advance, so whether you are purchasing a CityPASS or a Reserve Ticket, we recommend calling as early as possible to get your crown ticket.
+There are only 365 crown tickets available each day, and they sell out far in advance, so we recommend calling as early as possible to get your crown ticket.
 There is a maximum of four crown reservations allowed per order.
 Also, keep in mind that children need to be at least 4 feet (1.2 meters) tall to visit the crown.